Chart Color Schemes

 Payneham South displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Payneham South's dwelling structure, as per the latest Census, consisted of 56.9% houses and 43.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 56.9% houses and 43.1% other dwellings.
-Home ownership in Payneham South was 34.5%, similar to Adelaide metro's figure.
-Mortgaged dwellings accounted for 26.7%, while rented dwellings made up 38.8%.
-The median monthly mortgage repayment in the area was $1,789, lower than the Adelaide metro average of $2,000 and the Australian average of $1,863.
-The median weekly rent figure was recorded at $331, compared to Adelaide metro's $340 and Australia's national figure of $375.
+Payneham South's dwelling structures, as per the latest Census, consisted of 56.9% houses and 43.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 51.7% houses and 48.4% other dwellings.
+Home ownership in Payneham South was at 34.5%, aligning with Adelaide metro, with the rest being mortgaged (26.7%) or rented (38.8%).
+The median monthly mortgage repayment was $1,789, below Adelaide metro's average of $2,000 and Australia's national average of $1,863.
+The median weekly rent in Payneham South was $331, lower than Adelaide metro's $340 and the national figure of $375.

 Frequently Asked Questions - Housing